JohnRPB/Open-Meta-Project/README.md

 ## Walkthrough

-We are working on integrating (and the reducing the complexity of) our documentation; to view some of the available user flows at the moment, see https://github.com/memyselfandhai/openMeta/blob/dev/setup_readme.md.
+We are working on integrating (and the reducing the complexity of) our documentation; to view some of the available user flows at the moment, see [this document](https://github.com/memyselfandhai/openMeta/blob/dev/setup_readme.md).

 ## Rationale and technical concepts